TamtamHero/fw-fanctrl/README.md

 - **MovingAverageInterval**:

     Number of seconds on which the moving average of temperature is computed.
 Increase it, and the fan speed will change more gradually.
 Lower it, and it will gain in reactivity.
 Defaults to 30 seconds.

+## Charging/Discharging strategies

+The strategy active by default is the one specified in the `defaultStrategy` entry.
+Optionally a separate strategy only active during discharge can be defined, using the `strategyOnDischarging` entry.
+By default no extra strategy for discharging is provided, the default stratgy is active during all times.
+The charging status of the battery is fetched from the following file by default:
+`/sys/class/power_supply/BAT1/status`
+The default path can be overwritten by entering a value for `batteryChargingStatusPath` inside the `config.json` file.

 # Misc